davidayomide/LS-lab-2---Infrastructure-as-Code-IaC-/README.md

 #**SOLUTION TO QUESTION 1 -3:**

-This is a web application that outputs the logs of users visiting the webpage.
+This is a simple web application written in python that outputs the logs of users visiting the webpage.